South-East Asian theatre of World War II: Allied

 In October 1944, CBI was split into US Forces China Theater (USFCT) and India-Burma Theater (USFIBT).

 On 12 November 1944 Eleventh Army Group was redesignated by Allied Land Forces South East Asia (ALFSEA) still under SEAC, as it was felt that an inter-Allied command was better than the purely British headquarters.
 Command problems with General Stilwell and his interactions with the U.S. Joint Chiefs of Staff had precipitated the change.
 It combined Commonwealth and US forces, with its headquarters at Kandy.
 On 1 December ALFSEA HQ moved to Barrackpore, India.

 On 15 August 1945 responsibility for the rest of the Dutch East Indies was transferred from the South West Pacific Area to SEAC.

 SEAC was disbanded on 30 November 1946.

-Japanese command structure
+Japanese

 The Imperial Japanese Army Unit controlling all army land and air units in South East Asia and the South West Pacific was the Southern Expeditionary Army headquartered in Saigon, Indochina.
 It was commanded by General Count Hisaichi Terauchi, who commanded it from 1941 to 1945.
 The Japanese also deployed the South Seas Force, a combined force of Army and Special Naval Landing Force personnel.
 The Southern Army's major field commands were the 14th Army, the 15th Army, the 16th Army and the 25th Army.
 These consisted of 11 infantry divisions, six independent infantry brigades, and six tank regiments, plus artillery and support troops.
 The Japanese extensively used bicycle infantry, which allowed them quick movement over vast distances.